morethanbooks/XML-TEI-Bible/documentation/documentation.md

 * improve the scripts that prepare the data for the personal correction in order to spare time and work
 * improve the scripts that take the data and visualize it in different ways

-And with this purposes I have work for a couple of years.
-Besides it, there a lot of ideas or possibilities.
+And with these purposes I have work for a couple of years.
+Besides it, there are a lot of ideas or possibilities.
 I am very open to work together with other people if they want to help.
 Here I list some ideas (of course there is a lot more to be done) sorted more or less by stimated difficulty:
 * add geolocalization coordinates of places
 * translate the ids of the entities to other languages in order to get visualizations in this languages aswell
 * encode the pass of the time at the chapter level
 * encode reference between verses in the Bible
-* map the entities of the ontology with other resources like DB-Pedia, Strong concordances,
+* map the entities of the ontology with other resources like DB-Pedia, Strong concordances...
 * speacilly the verse that are parallel to other very similar in other Gospels
 * encode abstract actions like someone dying, someone getting married...
 * mix linguistic annotation in the TEI structure